 ISA

-So automation is more than just technology.
-It is the “creation and application of technology …”.
-Also, information technology is a major enabler of automation.
-However, automation can leverage a wide range of technologies.
-This can include robotics, AI systems, telemetry and communications, electro-optics, process measurement and control, sensors, wireless applications, systems integration, test measurement, and much more.
+Also, information technology is the primary enabler of automation.
+At the same time, information technology can leverage a wide range of technologies as part of automating a business process.
+For instance, business automation can include the use of robotics, AI systems, telemetry and communications, electro-optics, process measurement and control, sensors, wireless applications, systems integration, test measurement, and much more.

-Lastly, a by-product of automation is that it transforms the nature of work within the business.
-For instance, automation can assist humans in conducting their tasks, or augment human workers, or replace them.
+Lastly, if implemented correctly, automation transforms the nature of work within the business.
+For instance, automation can assist humans in conducting their tasks, or augment human workers, or making jobs obsolete.
 Over the years, automation has phased out many jobs such as telephone switch operators.
 At the same time businesses have replaced these jobs with new job types such as software programmers, cell phone sales persons, and so on.
-So I would expect this phenomenon to continue in the future where old jobs will be phased out and new jobs will emerge as a result of automation.
-Indeed, I absolutely believe this trend will continue with the widespread use of AI automation.
+Moreover, automation just doesn’t replace human tasks and processes.
+Ideally, it enables businesses to redesign and streamline their operational processes to improve their overall products and services.
+In other words, automation does not just “…pave over cow paths …”; it is best used to transform business processes to achieve better results.

 2. How Businesses Benefit From Automation.

 There are numerous benefits that automation brings to businesses.
-Also, as automation leverages new technologies and methodologies, the more benefits there are for businesses.
+Moreover, as automation leverages new technologies and methodologies, the more benefits there are for businesses.
 Below are the five major automation business benefits.

 - Cost Reduction.
 By automating repetitive tasks, businesses can reduce labor costs and minimize errors.
 Hence, this leads to significant cost savings.